brittonlaroche/realm/inventoryDemo/README.md

 ![Name App](./img/2.2.appName.png)

 #### 2.3.
 Copy the AppID
 When the application is created we need to copy the AppID into our clipboard and save it for later use when connecting our mobile device to Atlas (Step 3.4 Below)
+Click the copy button next to the __InventorySync__ name at the upper left of the realm console window and save the value for a future step.
 ![App ID](./img/2.3.realmAppId.png)

 #### 2.4.
 Creating the Schema